 Stop puppy imports

-Puppy breeding has long provided irresponsible and illegal breeders to get rich with little regard to the welfare of a mother and her puppies, but with a sharp increase in demand and a struggling UK market, puppy imports from other countries are now satisfying the public desire for new pets.
+Puppy breeding has long provided irresponsible and illegal breeders to get rich with little regard to the welfare of a mother and her puppies.
+However, with a sharp increase in demand and a struggling UK market, puppy imports from other countries are now satisfying the public desire for new pets.

 We want to see the end of puppy imports, and the UK Government does too

-Ending the puppy trade is no easy task but we're so close to change.
-Since our campaign launch last year, thousands of you have taken action and the UK Government is listening.
+Ending the puppy trade is no easy task but thanks to your support, we're so close to change.
+Since our campaign launch in 2020, thousands of you have taken action and the UK Government is listening.
 We were delighted when the Government launched its recent action plan for animals, which aims to keep the United Kingdom at the forefront of animal welfare.

 As part of the new Animal Welfare (Kept Animals) Bill, the UK Government intends on making changes such as: